-Vacation Time Accrual
+Accrual

 The agency provides the following vacation time for eligible full-time employees.
-Vacation time accrues on a biweekly basis throughout the course of a fiscal year.
+Vacation time accrues on a bi-weekly basis throughout the course of a fiscal year.
+Increases to accruals due to years of service are automatically applied the subsequent pay period following the employee's anniversary date.

-Years of Employment Maximum Vacation Accrued
+Years of Service Maximum Vacation Accrued

-per Fiscal Year

 Up to 5 years 112.5 hours (15 days)

 5 years up to 10 years 135 hours (18 days)

 10 years up to 15 years 157.5 hours (21 days)

-15 years or more 180 hours (24 days)
+15 years or 20 years 180 hours (24 days)

+20 years or more 202.5 hours (27 days)

-New employees must complete at least 30 calendar days of service before they are eligible to take any paid vacation, although the Executive Director reserves the right to consider otherwise.
-Part-time and temporary employees are ineligible for paid vacation.
+New employees must complete a minimum of 30 calendar days of service before they are eligible to take any paid vacation.
+Any exceptions require the approval of the Executive Director.